realfakedoors/multi-container-docker/README.md

-#### This is a sample application for practicing Kubernetes deployment.
+#### This is a sample application for practicing Kubernetes deployment to Google Cloud.
+##### Link to Udemy course: `https://www.udemy.com/course/docker-and-kubernetes-the-complete-guide/`

 ### Running this cluster locally:
-- make sure Docker Desktop's Kubernetes extension is installed and running
+- make sure Docker Desktop's Kubernetes extension is installed and running.
-- apply all config files at once with `kubectl apply -f k8s`
+- apply all config files at once with `kubectl apply -f k8s`.
 - fire up your browser and head to `localhost` with no port specified.

 ### Note on combining k8s config files: